 NIOSH has determined that ambient environmental external dose information is not available during the period evaluated in this report (sufficient data are not available until the mid-1970s).
-Using the available data, NIOSH estimated that the baseline dose above background in Area IV is 20 mrem/year to account for reactor operations during the period from 1955 through 1965.
+Using the available data, NIOSH estimated that the baseline dose above background in Area IV is 20 mrem/year, to account for reactor operations during the period from 1955 through 1965.
 Facility-specific dose for the RMDF during these years was estimated to be elevated to 80 mrem/year.
 During the years of SRE operations, a facility-specific dose of 40 mrem/year was estimated for Building 4143 (ORAUT-TKBS-0038-4).

 The use of facility ambient external monitoring data for purposes of assessing external ambient environmental radiation doses was evaluated for purposes of performing EEOICPA dose reconstructions.
-However, NIOSH has concluded that the ambient environmental method (described above) does not support a bounding external exposure evaluation method for the timeframe evaluated in this report, in support of radiological dose reconstructions for the proposed worker class.
-However, the available ambient environmental data can be used to bound the external ambient doses for unmonitored workers during the evaluation period.
+However, NIOSH has concluded that the ambient environmental method (described above) does not support a bounding external exposure evaluation method for the 1955-1958 timeframe, in support of radiological dose reconstructions for the proposed worker class.
+However, the available data including the external coworker model can be used to bound the external ambient doses for unmonitored workers during the remainder of the evaluation period (1959-1965).
 Therefore, further evaluation of the ambient environmental external doses is not included in this evaluation report.